dnewcome/Donatello/Readme.md

 # Status

-Donatello is super-experimental, designed to see how far CSS could be streched to provide general-purpose drawing functions in the browser.
+Donatello is super-experimental, designed to see how far CSS could be stretched to provide general-purpose drawing functions in the browser.
 The API is in flux and capabilities may be added or removed.
 I don't want to duplicate what can be done by other libraries like jQuery or using native browser functionality.
 The API should eventually be very similar to SVG or Raphael.js, but I also don't